KCJB Feeder Train

 The KCJB feeder train (Kereta Api Pengumpan KCJB) (Note: KCJB itself stands for Kereta Cepat Jakarta–Bandung (Jakarta–Bandung high speed railway)) is a train service operated by Kereta Api Indonesia on the Padalarang–Bandung route in Greater Bandung, West Java, Indonesia.
 This train operates as a feeder for the Jakarta–Bandung Whoosh high-speed railway passengers from Bandung and Cimahi city areas to the high-speed railway hub at Padalarang Station.

 The train began operating to serve public passengers on 3 October 2023, in conjunction with the Whoosh Experience programme organised by KCIC, using a series of ME204 Diesel Multiple Units (KRDE) made by Industri Kereta Api (INKA).

+The service is a complement for Padalarang—Halim and Padalarang—Karawang Whoosh passengers, it is provided without surcharge and not sold separately.
+Stops at Bandung and Cimahi require valid westbound Whoosh tickets to board Padalarang-bound feeder train and only serves disembarking passengers for Bandung-bound trains.
+Boarding at Padalarang requires previous immediate Whoosh trip from Karawang or Halim.
+Using the feeder service is not allowed for Padalarang—Tegalluar Whoosh passengers.